samsmithnz/SoftwareAdvice/00-Outline.md

 # SoftwareAdvice Outline

 ## Purpose: share best practices and focus teams on how to be really successful with software development
+These are my personal views and do not reflect my employer

 ## Main points:
 - Keep it simple stupid: complexity will come - don't intentionally add complexity.